stevenjchang/prep.hackreactor/README.md

 ### Answer:

 > TIPS:
-  > - look up Array.isArray(), which is a subset of the typeof in javascript
+  > - look up Array.isArray(), which checks the typeof of an Array (which is a Javascript Object)

 ```javascript
 function getOddLengthWordsAtProperty(obj, key) {